antoinejeannot/daidai/README.md

 - 🧪 **Enables Testing** - Inject mock dependencies with ease for robust unit testing
 - 🎯 **Principle of Least Surprise** - Intuitive API that behaves exactly as you think it should work

+> **daidai** is named after the Japanese word for "orange" 🍊, a fruit that is both sweet and sour, just like the experience of managing dependencies in ML projects. <br/>It is being developed with user happiness in mind, while providing great flexibility and minimal boilerplate.
+It has been inspired by [pytest](https://github.com/pytest-dev/pytest), [modelkit](https://github.com/Cornerstone-OnDemand/modelkit), [dependency injection & testing](https://antoinejeannot.github.io/nuggets/dependency_injection_and_testing.html) principles and functional programming.

 ## Installation

 ```bash